Guideline Public Company Comps Tool

 A: Yes.
-On the “Peer Group” tab, you can specify a “Valuation Date,” and all the data fields on that page will be populated with the most recently available values (TTM, fiscal year, or quarter) as of your specified valuation date.
+On the “Peer Group” tab, you can specify a “Valuation Date,” and all the data fields on that page will be populated with the most recently available values (TTM, fiscal year, or quarter) for the most recent period prior to your specified valuation date (or, you can select a period other than the most recent).
 If you wish to add additional data fields to the “Peer Group” tab, you can navigate to the “Display” tab to add any additional desired fields.

-Q: When I select a comparable company, I see an option to view “Related Comps”.
+Q: When I select or view a comparable company, I see an option to view “Related Comps” (the image of a magnifying glass).
 Where do these suggestions come from?